 Early on he found himself playing Quinceañeras as two of his band mates were Hispanic-American.
 “I was like the token white guy.
 I’d play Buckaroos, Duane Eddy stuff mostly.
 The only reason I was hired was that I could play the guitar lick to “Dirty Water” and they weren’t into that type of music at the time [laughs].
 After that I played in a bunch of high school bands.
 I went to John Marshall High School in San Antonio and some of the alumni from there like Eddie Munoz, who went on to play in a band called the Skunks and later on the Plimsouls.
-He went there for a year and we were both in a Battle of the Bands/Talent Show where we both lost to a brilliant flutist who did Tull stuff, of all things!”
+He went there for a year and we were both in a Battle of the Bands/Talent Show where we both lost to a brilliant flute player who did Jethro Tull stuff, of all things!”

 “I moved to Austin in 1973 and discovered a whole lotta music here through a friend of mine David Spellman, who owned a club called Spellman’s on West 5th Street.
 He booked some known songwriters and was always after me to play there.
 The Armadillo was going good back then and we’d go see all kinds of acts before at Hole In The Wall and Antone’s.
 I used to hang out at the Rome Inn playing, seeing all those great musicians.
 A lot of history was there.
 It was amazing to see a bunch of guys mature like Stevie Vaughan, as well as a group called The Howlers, who had a lead singer named Omar.
 I spent time with those guys because, to me, the guys like Jimmie Vaughan and the Thunderbirds and Stevie Vaughan sounded just like those old 45 Otis Rush Chess Records.
 Man, they were just brilliant!
 They even looked the part the way they’d dress.
-But with Omar, those guys sounded like they made the records originally.
+But with Omar, those guys sounded like the guys that made the records originally.
 So I spent a good bit of time with Omar and the Howlers.
 This would be about 1975 and they moved here from Mississippi.
 At that point, (1977) I moved back to the Rio Grande Valley playing in a house band down there shortly before the ‘Urban Cowboy’ craze.
 Seems we catered to the truck drivers there who after they delivered produce, would come in for beer and music.
 So we played all the country music you could think of back then, Ronnie Milsap kinda stuff, whatever was on the radio to keep people dancing and drinking.
 We opened up for some names like Merle Haggard, Ernest Tubb, and we were also the back up band for when guys like Mo Bandy or Johnny Rodriguez came into town.
 We’d listen, learn all the album cuts for them plus a number of regular standards.
 You just step up, play the parts like they were on the record.
 After a year and a half I moved back here and had a job setting up speakers for these big rock bands touring through.”

 “One of these bands was the then-wildly popular Styx.
 At that time speakers would all sit on the ground.
 Well, Styx had an idea that they wanted to lift them up in the air to allow for more stadium seating.”
-So his employer, American Concert Sound, along with another company figured out a way to suspend the speakers into the air using cables and they were one of the first bands to do so.
+So his employer, Bill Stephens and American Concert Sound, along with another company figured out a way to suspend the speakers into the air using cables and they were one of the first bands to do so.
 Rawls’ job was to help lift the speakers in the air, and set up.
 It opened up a whole new world of rigging to Rawls, which is engineering stuff where “you rigged the speakers in the air with cables.
 It had to be done very precisely, evenly, where it distributes the weight.”

 Later, he worked for a guy named George Packer who taught him the roadie ropes.
 George went on to become a famous road manager for people like Ringo Starr, Michael Jackson, and Barbara Streisand.
-“He was teaching me all this stuff while I was working for the sound company, so I did that for about 2 yrs.
+“He was teaching me all this stuff while I was working for the sound company, so I did that for about a year.
 Styx, at that point, had sold out Madison Garden for a week and they were hot stuff.
 That was around 1979.
 They were as flabbergasted as anyone was at their success.
 They were just a nice bunch of guys.
 I was good friends with the drummer, Chuck Panozzo, who later passed away.
 I was drinking heavily back then and I was blacking out a lot.
 It was not a good time for me.
 To all the folks reading this that I may have offended, please, I apologize, it wasn’t me, it was the liquor talking through me.”

 Now Casper was hungry to play music again.
 The Howlers had all moved back home to Mississippi, except Omar.
 So the Howlers asked Casper to move there and play music, which he did.
 “Why not?
 I was touring, had a car paid off, had no debt, so why not?
 I loved those guys.
 R.S.
 Field, now a famous producer, was involved as well.
 So we went to Nashville to make a demo, but we couldn’t make any money at it.
-Maybe it wasn’t the right time or we had too much talent in the band .
+Maybe it wasn’t the right time or we had too much diversity in the band.
 We had Webb Wilder, Suzie Elkins (who later moved back to Austin, fronting a band called The Commandos), Gene Brandon on drums (he later moved back to Austin, drumming with Omar).
 Maybe we had too much going on and didn’t realize it.
 That was 1980-1982.
 I met my wife there too.”

 The Sunday matinee of Planet Casper is crowded with a variety of people – loyal fans, tourists, the curious.
 Glenn Fukanaga and Dony Wynn are holding down the rhythm section while Bukka Allen on keys trades solos back and forth with Rawls.
 They are having fun and it shows.
 For once, Casper Rawls, side men to so many, is in front of his own band.
 Who all has Rawls been a side man to, you might wonder.
 Let’s have a look…the list is lengthy: